User Authentication: Everything You Need to Know

 Types of Authentication

 Authentication factors refer to the information provided by the user to the server for the confirmation of their identity.
-Three authentication factors are available to enhance user authentication for your website:
+Three authentication factors are available to enhance and secure user authentication for your website:

 Knowledge factors